TamerHussen/Final-Year-Project/README.md

-### Final-Year-Project
 # The Hunt: Predator and Prey Arena

+**Individual Honours Project | Birmingham City University**

-"The Hunt" is a survival-stealth game developed for an Individual Honours Project at Birmingham City University.
-The project focuses on evaluating whether Machine Learning (ML) can provide a more adaptive and lifelike hunting experience compared to traditional scripted Behavior Trees (BT).
+"The Hunt" is a survival-stealth environment developed to evaluate the adaptability and effectiveness of Reinforcement Learning (ML-Agents) against a traditional scripted Behaviour Tree (BT) baseline.

+## Final Project Status (May 2026)

+This project is now complete.
+All primary research objectives, including agent training, user testing, and comparative analysis, have been fulfilled.

+### Project Deliverables

+* **Final Report:** Completed and submitted May 2026.
+* **Innovation Fest Poster:** Presented May 2026.
+* **User Study:** Successfully conducted with 11 participants.

+### Playable Artefacts

+Two distinct versions are available in the Releases section:

+* **Version 1.0 (Baseline):** The build used for the 11-person user testing phase.
+This version corresponds directly to the data presented in the Final Report and Poster.
+* **Version 1.1 (Final Viva Build):** Updated version featuring improvements based on participant feedback, including crosshair implementation, corrected object grounding, and a revised gameplay loop to facilitate longer AI observation.

+---

 ## Game Overview

-Set in a dense, atmospheric forest arena, you play as the Prey.
-Your goal is to survive and collect intel fragments while being hunted by The Predator.
+Set in a dense forest arena, the player takes the role of the Prey.
+The objective is to survive and collect intel fragments while being pursued by a Predator.
+The environment is designed to test how different AI architectures handle line-of-sight breaks and complex navigation.

-## The Core Experiment: Enemy A vs. Enemy B
+### The Core Experiment: Enemy A vs. Enemy B

-### To evaluate AI performance, the game features two distinct AI architectures:
+To evaluate AI performance, the game features two distinct AI architectures:

-* Enemy A (ML Agent): Driven by Reinforcement Learning (PPO).
-It learns through trial and error, using a reward system based on proximity, detection, and successful captures.
-It utilizes custom sensors for vision, hearing, and scent trail tracking.
+* **Enemy A (ML Agent):** Driven by Reinforcement Learning (Proximal Policy Optimization).
+It utilizes a multi-sensory observation system to learn hunting behaviours through trial and error.
-* Enemy B (BT Agent): A traditional Behavior Tree baseline.
-It uses defined states (Wander, Stalk, Chase) and relies on Unity NavMesh for navigation.
-It serves as the control group for the experiment.
+* **Enemy B (BT Agent):** A traditional Behaviour Tree baseline utilizing A* NavMesh pathfinding.
+This serves as the control group to measure the RL agent's believability and efficiency.

-## How to Play
-Playable builds are available in the [Release] section of this repository.
-* V1.0 is the version used for the user study data.
-* V1.1 is the updated demo build featuring post-feedback improvements.

-## Controls & Mechanics
-* Move - WASD
-* Sprint - Left Shift
-* Crouch - Left Ctrl
-* Jump - Space
-* Throw - Left mouse Click
-* Interact - E
+---

 ## Technical Features

-* Multi-Sensory AI: Both agents utilize a vision cone, a hearing radius (12m sphere), and a Scent Trail system that tracks the player's recent path.
+* **Multi-Sensory Perception:** Both agents utilize a vision cone, a 12m hearing radius, and a multi-point scent trail system that tracks the player's recent path.
-* Adaptive Learning: The ML agent is trained using Unity ML-Agents (Python 3.9) with specific reward shaping for "stalking" behavior.
+* **Adaptive Learning:** The ML agent was trained using Unity ML-Agents (Python 3.9) with specific reward shaping for stalking and capture metrics.
-* Player Stealth System: Includes "Soft Object" detection (hiding in bushes) and an exposure meter.
+* **Stealth System:** Includes soft-object detection (hiding in foliage) and a player exposure meter.
-* Stun Mechanics: Use throwable objects to temporarily disable the predator (3-second stun duration).
+* **Stun Mechanics:** Throwable objects provide a 3-second stun to the predator to allow for tactical retreats.

-## Project Status (April 2026 Update)
-### Completed
-* Full integration of ML-Agents (PPO pipeline).
-* Functional Behavior Tree baseline for comparison.
-* Sensory systems: Raycast-based vision, hearing, and multi-point scent trails.
-* Environmental balancing: Removed "Predator Stamina" to ensure a fair performance comparison.
-* Input System with custom ControlsLoader for rebindable keys.

-### In Progress
-* Pilot Testing: Gathering player feedback via Microsoft Forms (Comparison of Enemy A vs B).
-* Data Analysis: Comparing training success rates against player enjoyment metrics.
-* Final Report: Documenting the trade-offs between ML adaptability and BT reliability.
+---

+## Controls and Mechanics

+* **Movement:** WASD
+* **Sprint:** Left Shift
+* **Crouch:** Left Ctrl
+* **Jump:** Space
+* **Interact:** E
+* **Throw:** Left Mouse Click

+---

-## Tools & Technologies
+## Tools and Technologies

-* Engine: Unity 6.2 (using AI Inference & AI Navigation packages).
+* **Engine:** Unity 6.2 (AI Inference and AI Navigation packages)
-* AI: Unity ML-Agents (PPO Algorithm), C# Behavior Trees.
+* **AI:** Unity ML-Agents (PPO Algorithm), C# Behaviour Trees
-* Modelling: Blender (Predator and Player models).
+* **Modelling:** Blender (Custom Predator and Player models)
-* Environment: ProBuilder and foliage assets.
+* **Analysis:** TensorBoard, Microsoft Forms, Excel

+---

-## Supervisor & Ethics
+## Supervisor and Ethics

-* Supervisor: Jan Krasniewicz
+* **Supervisor:** Jan Krasniewicz
-* Ethics: This project follows BCU ethical guidelines.
-All participant data for the "Enemy Comparison" survey is collected anonymously with informed consent.
+* **Ethics Compliance:** This project follows Birmingham City University ethical guidelines.
+All participant data for the user study was collected anonymously with informed consent.
+Signed consent forms and raw data are archived via Moodle.

 ## Contact

 Tamer Hussen - Tamer.Hussen@mail.bcu.ac.uk
+Student ID: S23130437